-What do you picture when you think of the word “addict?”

 What do you picture when you think of the word “recovery?”

-On Recovery: Portraits of the Journey explores what it means to be touched by addiction and to be in recovery.
+On Recovery: Portraits of the Journey uses art and community to challenge the cultural expectations of what it means to experience addiction and to be in recovery.

-There’s a stigma against those who suffer from addiction, as well as against twelve step programs.
+There’s a stigma against those who suffer from addiction, and a limited understanding of what the recovery experience is really like.
 Both in and out of the recovery community, there’s the belief that a traditional twelve step program is the only way to be in recovery–a misconception that is encouraged by media and the justice system’s entanglement with the twelve steps as a punitive “rehabilitation” measure.